 Anger is a normal, healthy emotion.
 Everyone has the right and ability to feel angry from time to time.
-Some people get angry when they have too much stress, anxiety, or frustration for them to handle, and expressing anger can be a normal way of letting go of these feelings.
-However, uncontrolled anger can be destructive to the person experiencing it and to those around them.
-Excessive anger usually occurs when you believe that someone is to blame for how you feel or deliberately harmed you.
-It can lead to physical and verbal aggression, destruction of property, and it can negatively impact your physical and emotional health.
-Uncontrolled expressions of anger can also cause problems in your relationships with family and friends, negatively affect school functioning and performance, and may also have legal implications.
+Some people get angry when they have too much stress, anxiety, or frustration and expressing anger can be a normal way of letting go of these feelings.
+However, uncontrolled anger (low frustration tolerance) can be destructive to the person experiencing it and to those around them.
+It can lead to physical and verbal aggression, destruction of property, and it can negatively impact physical and emotional health.
+Uncontrolled expressions of anger can also cause problems in relationships with family and friends as well as negatively affect school functioning and performance.

 - Disproportionate anger to the situation

 - Difficulty calming down or thinking logically

 - Body symptoms such as heart racing, muscle tension, clenched fist or jaw